ryjen/ryjen.github.io/content/resume/index.md

 <h3> <a href="http://www.panoramicsoft.com/">Panoramic Software</a>,  Software Developer, Nov 2010 - Apr 2011 </h3>
 <h4>Problem</h4>
-<p>The company required thier windows mobile (palm) applications to be ported to the new windows phone platform.</p>
+<p>The company required their windows mobile (palm) applications to be ported to the new windows phone platform.</p>
 <h4>Action</h4>
 <p>My role as a software developer was to convert C++ code to C# and XAML.
 Converted several apps like: an advanced calculator, social media apps, music applications, and games.
 I often exceeded expected timelines, which allowed us to do things like use the C# code for the Xamarin framework and target iOS/Android.</p>
 <h4>Result</h4>